YoungnohLee/YoungnohLee/README.md

-👋Hi, I'm senior student majoring Statistics at Korea University.
+👋Hi, I'm undergraduate student majoring Statistics at Korea University.

 My value is to do whatever I feel fun, gain various experiences, and do not be stressed from doing nothing.